 The 6th Gen Intel processors were released in late 2015, and there are still many people that I know who use 6th Gen or older processors.
 Not to mention, there are a lot of desktop users who still use older Ryzen 1000 series or older Intel processors.
 But due to Windows 11, they might finally think of upgrading to new motherboards and processors, which will undoubtedly contribute to E-Waste.

 And we haven’t scratched the surface yet.
 Laptop users who were holding themselves from buying new laptops might finally be under pressure to get a Windows 11 compatible laptop, which contributes to E-Waste.
 Considering that the processors excluded by Microsoft are more than five years old anyways, the impact shouldn’t be huge.
 Still, it will definitely decrease the average time people stay clung to their hardware.

 It goes without saying that not every laptop would end up at E-Waste dumps.
-A significant number of people will try to sell their old laptops.
+A significant number of people will try to sell their old laptops as they can still run Windows 10.
 While we take our machines for granted, there’s an abundance of people who still don’t have access to a decently powerful computer.
 People will sell their laptops at lower prices, but others can buy them cheaply and empower themselves with knowledge.
 I know that it’s a long shot, but I definitely see it happening.

 For those who want to buy a new machine for Windows 11

 There are millions of unsupported devices, so does that mean Microsoft will ignore them and keep them unsupported forever?
 I don’t think so.
 It is possible that Microsoft will later allow you to install Windows 11 on unsupported PCs.
 So, for the time being, hang on tight and save your money.